tilman151/tilman151.github.io/content/posts/2024-10-15-Testing-FastHTML.md

 ### Integration Tests for the Routes

+*UPDATE: in a previous version of this article, the integration tests made use of regexes.
+This was brittle and did a poor job of conveying the test's intent.
+Thanks to Jeremy Howard's feedback, the tests now use the much more suitable XPath functionality of the lxml package.*

 Next, we will test if sending requests to the routes of our dashboard works as expected.
 We will use the `starlette.testclient.TestClient` for this.
 It allows us to simulate HTTP requests to our dashboard without spinning up a server.